AdguardTeam/Scriptlets/wiki/about-scriptlets.md

 Wraps the `console.dir` API to call the `toString` method of the argument.
 There are several adblock circumvention systems that detect browser devtools and hide themselves.
-Therefore, if we force them to think that devtools are open (using this scrciptlet), it will automatically disable the adblock circumvention script.
+Therefore, if we force them to think that devtools are open (using this scriptlet), it will automatically disable the adblock circumvention script.

 Related ABP source: